Skip to Content, Navigation, or Footer.

 Trump’s newest business venture should worry all of us.

-Donald Trump is pictured at a rally in 2019.
+Former President Donald Trump is pictured at a campaign rally in 2016.

 Perhaps the most notable oddity of former President Donald Trump’s business career is the diversity of his ventures.
 Besides real estate, the former president has sold NFTs, wine and golden “Never Surrender” high-top sneakers.
 Most recently, Trump has embarked on his newest scheme: Bibles.
 For $59.99, the “God Bless the USA” Bible, which holds the King James translation, the Pledge of Allegiance, the U.S. Constitution and the Declaration of Independence, can now be purchased online.
 While the “God Bless the USA” Bible is another laughable odyssey of Trump’s business career, it’s more importantly emblematic of his dangerous codependent relationship with Christian nationalism.